helios-yamet/Fitness-Station/test.md

 #### Stripe Testing

 *Stripe provide a number of tests that ensure card information cannot be duplicated, outright stolen or if incorrect information is inputted*

+* To test Stripe card payments I used the Stripe testing documentation: https://stripe.com/docs/testing

+To test whether submitting order works as expected